Last Updated on

 Dog Breeds That Are Similar to the American Bully

-Bully breeds share one thing in common: They are descended from ancient Molosser dogs.
+Bully breeds share one thing in common: They are descended from ancient Molosser dogs, just like the Canis Panther.

 Often portrayed as aggressive, these breeds tend to carry a burden for being dangerous.
 Because of this reputation, certain dogs, such as the Pit Bull, are banned in some states.